 - 1. How can you say forest is a habitat for people? - 2.
-What variations do we see in forest types? - 3.
-How do we depend on forests? - 4.
-How can you say forests are lungs of our earth?
+In our state, which district have the maximum forest area?
+Refer the Atlas and write.

-- 5. List the things that we use in our daily life which are made from wood. - 6.
+- 3. How do we depend on forests? - 4.
+How can you say forests are lungs of our earth? - 5.
+List the things that we use in our daily life which are made from wood. - 6.
 What is deforestation?
 How can it be stopped? - 7.
-This is not a forest product - a.
-Soap nut - b.
-Plywood - c.
-Matchstick - d.
+This is not a forest product -a.
+Soap nutb.
+Plywoodc.
+Matchstickd.
 Kerosene - 8.
 If you want to develop social forestry in your village which type of plants would you like to grow.
 Why? - 9.
 Collect the pictures of forest products and stick them in your scrap book. - 10.
 Write a note on livelihood of forest tribes of our state. - 11.
 Collect some songs / stories/poems about conservation of trees. - 12.
 We can see animals not only in the forests but also in the Zoo.
-Write some similarities and differences between the conditions in which animals are found in the zoo and the forest. - 13.
-Charita said "forest is good habitat" How can you support her? - 14.
+Write some similarities and differences between the animals in the zoo and the forest. - 13.
+Sucharita said "forest is good habitat" How can you support her? - 14.
 How do we depend on forests? - 15.
 Draw or collect pictures of forests.
 Discuss with your friends.
-Write about fate of forests in your state and what steps would you take to conserve them. - 16.
-Find out about state of forests in India and write a brief report on it. - 17.
+Write about forests in your state and what steps would you take to conserve them. - 16.
+Write a brief report on forests of our state. - 17.
 Plant a tree on your birthday or during any celebration in the family.